lightningequipment/circuitbreaker/README.md

 `circuitbreaker` is to Lightning what firewalls are to the internet.

 It allows nodes to protect themselves from being flooded with htlcs.
-With `circuitbreaker` a maximum to the number of in-flight htlcS can be set on a per-peer basis.
+With `circuitbreaker` a maximum to the number of in-flight htlcs can be set on a per-peer basis.
 Known and trusted peers for example can be assigned a higher maximum, while a new channel from a previously unseen node may be limited to only a few pending htlcs.

+Furthermore it is possible to apply rate limits to the number of forwarded htlcs.
+This offers protection against DoS/spam attacks that rely on large numbers of fast-resolving htlcs.
+Rate limiting is implemented with a [Token bucket](https://en.wikipedia.org/wiki/Token_bucket).
+In configuration the minimum interval between htlcs and a burst size can be specified.

+Large numbers of htlcs are also required for probing channel balances.
+Reducing the information leakage through probing could be another reason to put in place a rate limit for untrusted peers.

 ## Why are limits needed?